rdlauer/articles/blues/tracking-hackster/Global GPS Asset Tracking for Dummies.md

 With so many low-power host MCUs available to choose from...I actually chose no host at all!

-A key advantage of using the Notecard as an asset tracker is the ability to configure the Notecard firmware directly with JSON commands using the [Notecard API](https://dev.blues.io/reference/notecard-api/introduction/).
-The Notecard even ships with an on-board temperature sensor and a `card.voltage` API call to read the battery voltage, rendering the need of a host MCU to almost zero.
+A key advantage of using the Notecard as an asset tracker is the ability to configure the Notecard firmware directly with JSON commands using the [Notecard API](https://dev.blues.io/reference/notecard-api/introduction/?utm_source=hackster&utm_medium=web&utm_content=globaltracker).
+The Notecard even ships with an on-board temperature sensor and a `card.voltage` API request to read the battery voltage, rendering the need of a host MCU to almost zero.

 ## Low-Code Tracker Configuration

 As just mentioned, **the way you program the Notecard API is with JSON**.
 Everything into and out of the Notecard is pure JSON.
 Gone are the days of those archaic AT commands for configuring a cellular modem.

 With my hardware assembled, it was time to program the tracker itself.
-Using the in-browser REPL provided at dev.blues.io (which utilizes the Web Serial API in a very engaging manner), I plugged in my Notecarrier with a Micro USB cable and issued my first command to verify connectivity:
+Using the in-browser REPL provided at dev.blues.io (which utilizes the Web Serial API in a very engaging manner), I plugged in my Notecarrier with a Micro USB cable and issued my first command to verify connectivity and retrieve basic details about the Notecard:

 The request: